 One of the best ways to prevent curious hands from accessing unused meds is to dispose of them once you are done taking them.
 It is especially important to dispose of unused pain medications as they are often involved in accidental or intentional misuse.

-Use this map to find local pharmacies and police deptartments on the left who will take back your unused medications.
+Use the link below to find local pharmacies and police deptartments on the left who will take back your unused medications.

 Equip yourself with Narcan

-Narcan is a drug that reverses the effects of an overdose.
+Naloxone (Narcan) is a drug that reverses the effects of an opioid overdose.
 With an average of 91 people dying each day from an overdose, we are encouraging community members to get trained!